This is the account of John Ward McKain (1816-1863) who lived at The Halfway, now Glenside, and managed The Halfway House premises from 1849-1853.

 A further meeting was set down for 11 November.

 4 September 1851

 The Government Gazette of appointed J W McKain of Halfway House as Poundkeeper.

 A meeting was reported held at Halfway House .
 "Mr Taunton in chair., Mr McNamara moved and Mr London seconded "That the Country Roads Ordinance be brought into operation and cause absentees to contribute to the road, Mr Bee moved and Mr Drake second that a committee of Messrs McKain, McNamara, Londosn Ashmore and Potherick be appointed."

 In the general elections, John Ward McKain supported John Johnston of Karori.

 In the general elections, the request for Dr Curl to stand was signed by 15 men including J W McKain.
 Dr Curl lived on the Porirua Road, about 1.5 miles from The Halfway House.

-His mother Douglas Mary was now 74 and living in the Esk Valley.
-She wrote
+When he died, John Ward McKain's mother, Douglas Mary, was now 74 and living in the Esk Valley.
+She wrote: